What 0W-40 oil means

 Viscosity grade · 0W-40

-0W-40 flows like a 0-weight on cold starts yet protects like a 40-weight when hot, giving a very wide operating range.
+0W-40 meets the SAE 0W low-temperature limits and the SAE 40 hot-viscosity category, giving it a wide classification range.
 It is common in many European and high-performance engines — use it only where your owner's manual lists it.

 Commonly specified for